Sandringham History: A tribute to a Queen

 • Robert Sangster (3 wins): River Dane (1977), Only Star (1986).

-• Richard-C. Strauss (3 wins): Once in my Life (1991), Immortal Verse (2011).
+• Richard-C. Strauss (3 wins): Once in My Life (1991), Immortal Verse (2011).

 • Wertheimer & Frère (3 wins): Spring Star (2002), Impressionnante (2006), Impassable (2015).